Studies suggest the microbiome may influence weight loss or gain

 Rheumatoid arthritis (RA) is an autoimmune disease that can be disabling, with patients typically suffering from significant morning stiffness, joint soreness and joint breakdown.
 What if gut bacteria influenced RA risk?
 In a study, the gut bacteria in mice that were made susceptible to RA by deletion of certain genes (HLA-DR genes) were compared to those who were more resistant to developing RA (5).
 Researchers found that the RA-susceptible mice had a predominance of Clostridium bacteria and that those resistant to RA were dominated by bacteria such as bifidobacteria and Porphyromonadaceae species.
 The significance is that the bacteria in the RA-resistant mice are known for their anti-inflammatory effects.

-Although nobody can say what the ideal gut bacteria should consist of, and the research is still evolving when it comes to the microbiome, there are potential ways of influencing this milieu, especially in our gut.
+Although nobody can say what the ideal gut bacteria should consist of, we do know a few things that can help you.
 Diet and other lifestyle considerations, such as eating and sleeping patterns or their disruptions, seem to be important to the composition and diversity of gut bacteria (6).
 Studies have already demonstrated prebiotic effects of fiber and significant short-term changes to the microbiome when eating fruits, vegetables and plant fiber.
-The research is continuing, but we’ve learned a lot already that may help us tackle obesity, inflammatory bowel syndrome and autoimmune disorders.
+The research is continuing, but we’ve learned a lot already that may help us tackle obesity and autoimmune disorders.

 (1) “The Evolution of Obesity”; Johns Hopkins University Press; 2009.
 (2) cdc.gov (3) nih.gov (4) Science.
 2013;341:1241214.
 (5) PLoS One.
 2012;7:e36095.
 (6) Nutrients.
 2019 Dec;11(12):2862.